Blogs

 “For in this hope we were saved.
 But hope that is seen is no hope at all.
 Who hopes for what they already have?”
 Romans 8:24

-As Christians if we have worldly hope in people and things of this life we will be in realism living in a state of hopelessness.
-We can’t count on people, else we will be disappointed, but if we have our confidence in Christ we will never be disappointed as long as we trust in him with Faith and Hope.
+As Christians, if we have worldly hope in people and things of this life, we will be in realism living in a state of hopelessness.
+We can’t count on people, else we will be disappointed, but if we have our confidence in Christ, we will never be disappointed as long as we trust in him with Faith and Hope.

-Without hope and without God in our life the world will be hopeless.
+Without hope and without God in our lives, the world will be hopeless.
 [Read: Ephesians 2:12].
 In contrast, the believer’s hope cannot be frustrated or hindered by anything in this life.
 We know what we have safely “stored up for [us] in heaven” [Colossians 1:5]

 Paul’s hope was so secured in his eternal future that he was willing to suffer and die for it: “I stand on trial because of the hope of the resurrection of the dead” [Acts 23:6].